 Disadvantages of TDS controller

-Not 100% Pure: The output water from a RO water purifier with TDS controller may not be very pure.
-Because the TDS controller mixes a part of water that did not go through RO membrane to the output water, it will have all the minerals and chemicals present in it that were originally present in the input water, though in much smaller amount.
+Not 100% RO Purified Water: The output water from a RO water purifier with TDS controller is not 100% RO purified water.
+Because the TDS controller mixes a part of water that did not go through RO membrane to the output water, it will have all the minerals and chemicals present in it that were originally present in the input water, though in very-very smaller amount.

 This is usually not a problem unless the source water is heavily polluted with heavy metals like lead, nitrate, cadmium, and arsenic.
 As long as the output water has these heavy metals under the safe limit, it would be safe to consume such a water.